My first Bioconductor conference (2013)

 Next steps

-Given Biocondutor’s open-mindedness to new technologies (GIT, Github, AMI, Shiny, …), let’s see if it is going to take over the world.
+Given Biocondutor’s open-mindedness to new technologies (GIT, GitHub, AMI, Shiny, …), let’s see if it is going to take over the world.
 Just kidding.
 But not completely kidding.
 I will keep the conversation going before I leave Seattle around mid-August, and get something done hopefully.

 If you have any feature requests or suggestions to Bioconductor, I will be happy to serve as the “conductor” temporarily.
 I guess they should set up a blog at some point.